alexpaul/Firebase-RESTFul-API/README.md

 > When the `idToken` expires, redo step 2 above to generate a new `idToken`.

-Making a POST request to `/books` `https://{Firebase Realtime URL}/books.json?auth={idToken}`
+Making a POST request to `/books` `https://{Firebase Realtime Database Project URL}/books.json?auth={idToken}`

-> Your `Firebase Realtime URL` is the top level handle to your database.
-This is located in by clicking on Realtime database in your Firebase console.
+> Your `Firebase Realtime Database Project URL` is the top level handle to your database e.g `my-project-name.default-rtdb.firebaseio.com`.
+This is located in by clicking on Realtime Database in your Firebase console.

 #### Body